hinnaweali/BNIRQA/README.md

 and then dynamically create a probabilistic information retrieval model (BNIRM) in order to find the most relevant documents to the query, based on the words dependency in a predefined dataset (Wikipedia articles) using Bayesian networks (BNs).

+There is no Configuration.
+Please run the main function by clicking Run or a specific run command from the drop-down list.